robur-coop/miragevpn-spec/openvpn.md

 The second method is preferred method and is the default for OpenVPN 2.0+.
 In this document, **only** the second method will be mentioned.

+All operations apart from DATA share a common header which describe a _session ID_:
+- local SID - 8 bytes: it's a random 64 bit value to identify TLS session.
+The TLS server side uses a HMAC of the client to create a pseudo random number for a SYN Cookie like approach.
+- hmac - 20 bytes (depending on hash algo, commonly SHA1)
+- packet id - 4 bytes
+- timestamp - 4 bytes (seconds since Unix epoch).
+The specification says that this field is optional.
+- acked packet-IDs array length - 1 byte
+- acked packet-IDs - length * 4 bytes
+- remote SID - 8 bytes (only if acked length > 0)
+- TLS payload (only in control messages)

+NOTE: For more details, the `protocol_dump` function in `src/openvpn/ssl.c` specifies the packet format.

+They consist of: local session ID, HMAC signature, packet ID, timestamp, acked packet IDs, remote session ID (only present if acked packet IDs is non-empty), message ID, TLS payload.

 ```
 +-+
 | | = 1 byte